kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 ## Summary

-This KEP adds two capabilities to LeaderWorkerSet (LWS):

-1. `leaderWorkerTemplate.maxGroupRestarts` bounds automatic group recovery under `RecreateGroupOnPodRestart`.
+This KEP adds `leaderWorkerTemplate.maxGroupRestarts` to bound automatic group recovery under `RecreateGroupOnPodRestart`.
-2. LWS creates per-leader headless Services before leader Pods so peer FQDNs exist during init.

 The restart budget applies to any failure that enters the `RecreateGroupOnPodRestart` path.
 Init-container preflight checks are one use